Towards Fairness-aware Crowd Management System and Surge Prevention in Smart Cities: Future Work Conclusion

 \section{Future Work \& Conclusion}

-Crowd evacuation and surge prevention represent critical research directions due to their significant implications for public safety, urban planning, and smart building systems.
 As urbanization and population density continue to rise, ensuring efficient and safe evacuation procedures during emergencies or crowded events becomes increasingly challenging.
 Our research focuses on addressing crowd management challenges by exploring both evacuation strategies and preventive methodologies.
 We emphasize the importance of balancing fairness and efficiency in evacuation plans while considering psychological factors influencing individual social distancing behavior during evacuations.
 Our preliminary results showed that by utilizing simulation tools like Vadere, we can design evacuation strategies that consider vulnerable people.
-Additionally, we developed a NetLogo-based tool to simulate preventive strategies based on the current crowd state.
-In the future, we aim to further optimize our preventive approach by integrating post-event analysis and privacy protection measures.
+Additionally, we developed a NetLogo-based tool to simulate preventive strategies based on the crowd current state.
+In the future, we aim to further optimize our fairness-aware evacuation and preventive approach by integrating different social dynamics including couples, families, and friends, who have a tendency to select the same escape route during an evacuation, populations who will not abide by the suggested routes of evacuation, post-event analysis, and privacy protection measures.
 These steps will ensure ethical data usage and enhance the overall effectiveness of crowd management.